K11 Atelier at Victoria Dockside / KPF

 Accentuating the Hong Kong skyline, the design of the tower pays homage to its location on the historic Kowloon Peninsula inside and out.
 The 280 meter tower incorporates exquisite Portuguese limestone accented with bronze trims, and its interior (designed by Japan-based Simplicity) is lined with natural wooden materials to recall the site’s days as a maritime center.
 The landmark tower’s stepped, irregular massing expresses its multiple programmatic divisions while maintaining a cohesive exterior language.
 Panoramic glass insets offer unobstructed views of Victoria Harbor, while stone piers communicate the tower’s verticality.
 From other neighborhoods in Hong Kong, the tower’s disposition shifts depending on one’s vantage, contributing to a dynamic skyline experience.

 K11 Atelier will incorporate art that embraces the idea of mobility, across space and time.
-The mixed-use commercial building will incorporate pieces from world-renowned artists including Qin Feng, Nick Mauss, and Alexander Tovborg throughout the Rosewood Tower.
+The mixed-use commercial building will incorporate pieces from world-renowned artists including Qin Feng, Nick Mauss, and Alexander Tovborg throughout the Tower.
 Each artist incorporates different materials, from ink, tea, and coffee, to glass, mirror, felt, and wood into their artwork, making the K11 collection a unique and interesting space for art and work.

-The K11 Art Foundation is a non-profit that promotes the development of contemporary Asian art and young artists.
-Works from K11 artists will be infused throughout the building.

 The Victoria Dockside development is poised to become a premier mixed-use hub for culture and commerce in the center of Hong Kong.